-The Sub-national governance programme II (SNG) is aimed at strengthening local and provincial governments and building sustainable institutions in Punjab and Khyber Pakhtunkhwa (KP) to improve the way provincial and local governments manage their planning and finances.
+The Sub-National Governance Programme II (SNG) aims to strengthen local and provincial governments and build sustainable institutions in Punjab and Khyber Pakhtunkhwa (KP) to improve the way regional and local governments manage their planning and finances.
 SNG will help these governments to deliver better services for their 140 million people, particularly the poor.
-The programme will work towards this aim by improving government’s planning and budgeting capacities, creating effective and accountable institutions, enhancing fiscal space by driving both efficiencies in expenditures and mobilising greater revenues, implementing robust PFM systems and sustainably integrating innovation and inclusion.
+The programme will work towards this aim by improving the government’s planning and budgeting capacities, create effective and accountable institutions, enhance fiscal space by driving efficiencies in expenditures, mobilize more significant revenues, implement robust PFM systems, and sustainably integrate innovation and inclusion.

 The Innovation Challenge Fund is a competitive grant fund around a pre-defined theme with at least four funding rounds through the programme life.
-It seeks to finance innovative and potentially scalable pilot approaches to build evidence of what works to improve systems for better service delivery that in particular meet the needs of poor and marginalised people of Punjab and Khyber Pakhtunkhwa under SNG.
+It seeks to finance innovative and potentially scalable pilot approaches to build evidence of what works to improve systems for better service delivery that meet the needs of poor and marginalized people of Punjab and Khyber Pakhtunkhwa under SNG.

-- Planning and governance (expected launch in June 2020)
+2. Planning and governance (anticipated launch in June 2020)

 Maximum funding for a single pilot will be up to £300,000.

-The ICF is open for ideas to all, as SNG believes that good ideas can come from anywhere weather government institutions, civil society or the private sector.
+The ICF is open for ideas to all, as SNG believes that good ideas can come from government institutions, civil society, or the private sector.
 However, Individuals will have to partner with a registered entity to meet eligibility requirements provided in the terms sheet.

 The application process has two stages.
-In the first stage, there is an online submission of a concept note outlining the project idea and detail of applicant and demonstrating that both meet the eligibility criteria.
-In the second stage, the concept notes that satisfy the eligibility and are selected for next round after the appraisal will be asked to submit a full business case for the project.
-Applications will be reviewed, and successful applicants will be granted funding after award decision by the competent authority.
+In the first stage, online submission of a concept note outlining the project idea and detail of the applicant and demonstrating that both meet the eligibility criteria.
+In the second stage, the concept notes that satisfy the eligibility and are selected for the next round after the appraisal will be asked to submit an entire business case for the project.
+Applications will be reviewed, and successful applicants will be granted funding after the award decision by the competent authority.

-Applicants can submit their project concept notes online through the SNG’s website, or they can send the concept notes on challenge fund’s email address or by mail.
+Applicants can submit their project concept notes online through the SNG’s website or send the concept notes to the challenge fund’s email address or by mail.

-Within 40 days of the last date of submission of concept notes, as per evaluation criteria the projects shortlisted will be notified to submit their Proposals.
+Within 40 days of the last date of submission of concept notes, the projects shortlisted will be notified to submit their Proposals as per evaluation criteria.

-It can be at either provincial or district level, but if it is at district level it must be within SNG’s pilot districts.
+It can be at either provincial or district level, but it must be within SNG’s pilot districts if it is at the district level.

 In Punjab: Sialkot, Kasur, Nankana Sahib, Multan, Bahawalpur and Rahim Yar Khan.